 The loss of natural dental structure can understandably be devastating, whether it’s a single gap, an entire row, or any number of teeth in-between.
 At South Ridge Dental, we want you to know that you don’t have to settle for a smile that isn’t entirely whole.
-Dr. Ryan Shaffer and Dr. Steven Shaffer can help you explore our available reconstructive dentistry services and determine which one best fits your available budget, goals, and personal preferences.
+Dr. Ryan Shaffer and Dr. Steven Shaffer can help you explore our available options to replace missing teeth with our Lincoln, NE dentist and determine which one best fits your available budget, goals, and personal preferences.
 No matter what you choose, the end goals will be the same – better oral health, easier chewing, and plenty of new confidence.

 Maybe the tooth you lost is in the back of your mouth and out of sight.
 What’s the big deal if you simply let the space stay?
 While this option is certainly the most economically friendly, our Lincoln team gently advises against it.
 If natural teeth are missing for prolonged periods of time with no replacement, the surrounding teeth can start to shift out of place as a result, altering your bite and potentially causing discomfort.
 Your jawbone will also start to deteriorate without the stimulation of a healthy tooth root, which will become more and more noticeable in your appearance over the years.